skeswa/denim/README.md

 You may notice that we opted to go with `;` to terminate field declarations instead of `,`.
 This is mostly to make adding methods to structs feel more natural.
 That's right!
-Esper sugarifies Rust's default `impl` by simply allowing you to declare methods within the `struct` itself.
+Denim sugarifies Rust's default `impl` by simply allowing you to declare methods within the `struct` itself.
 This should feel familiar to anyone coming from a language that makes heavy use of classes.